The R3 - Gailtal valley cycle path

 Nötsch 148, 9611 Nötsch im Gailtal

-Free entrance with KärntenCard
+Free entry with the KärntenCard